 - Jean-Pierre Marquis, From a Geometrical Point of View: Study of the History and Philosophy of Category Theory (Springer, 2009).

-I also plan at some point to write book notes on both, but for the moment I’ll list them without comment.
+Maybe at some point I’ll write book notes on both, but for the moment I’ll list them just with the comment that neither is easy!
 Some of the essays in

 - Giandomenico Sica (ed), What is Category Theory?
 (Polimetrica, 2006)